Retail: Retail marketing

 Sellers of souvenirs are typically located in high traffic areas such as this London souvenir stand situated near a railway station on a busy street corner.

 Place decisions are primarily concerned with consumer access and may involve location, space utilisation and operating hours.
-Retailers may consider a range of both qualitative and quantitative factors to evaluate to potential sites under consideration.
+Retailers may consider a range of both qualitative and quantitative factors to evaluate the potential sites under consideration.
 Macro factors include market characteristics (demographic, economic and socio-cultural), demand, competition and infrastructure (e.g. the availability of power, roads, public transport systems).
 Micro factors include the size of the site (e.g. availability of parking), access for delivery vehicles.
 A major retail trend has been the shift to multi-channel retailing.
-To counter the disruption caused by online retail, many bricks and mortar retailers have entered the online retail space, by setting up online catalogue sales and e-commerce websites.
+To counter the disruption caused by online retail, many brick-and-mortar retailers have entered the online retail space by setting up online catalogue sales and e-commerce websites.
 However, many retailers have noticed that consumers behave differently when shopping online.
 For instance, in terms of choice of online platform, shoppers tend to choose the online site of their preferred retailer initially, but as they gain more experience in online shopping, they become less loyal and more likely to switch to other retail sites.
 Online stores are usually available 24 hours a day, and many consumers across the globe have Internet access both at work and at home.

 Extensive use of the terminal digit 'nine' suggests that psychological pricing is at play.